Ruli

 Great structure and balance.
 Yellow peach, honey nougat and almond, with a lingering, floral finish.

 This 100% Red Bourbon lot was produced using coffee cherry from 430 smallholder farmers who deliver to Ruli washing station, one of three washing stations owned by the Dukunde Kawa Cooperative.
-Ruli is located close to the small town of Mususa, in the Ruli Sector or Gakenke District, in Rwanda’s rugged and mountainous Northern Province.
+Ruli sits at 1,920 meters above sea level and is located close to the small town of Mususa, in the Ruli Sector or Gakenke District, in Rwanda’s mountainous Northern Province.
+The producers who contribute to the Ruli washing station own an average of one tenth of a hectare of land, on which they farm coffee on the region’s mineral-rich soils, along with subsistence food crops like maize, beans and sorghum and livestock like goats and chickens.

-Quality control operations at Ruli are overseen by Emerthe Mukamurigo, who has held this position since 2014, while the day to day is managed by Philomene Nyirabantu.
 Ruli is Rainforest Alliance certified, UTZ certified, and Fair Trade certified.
 These certifications help the growing cooperative find different markets for the coffee.
 “We were already doing a lot of the things that were required for these certifications”, Isaac (the executive secretary of the cooperative at the time) explained, “We are always trying to be the best cooperative we can be.
 Getting the certifications has helped highlight what we are doing well and helped us raise our standards in other areas.”

 Head here to learn more about the work of Dukunde Kawa in Rwanda.